carloscamposb/carloscamposb/README.md

  #### 👋 Currently studying Systems Analysis and Development at Faculdade SENAC PE;
  #### ☕ I like painting in watercolor, reading books, watching series and coding in my free time;
- #### 📌 I started programming in 2023.1 with JavaScript;
- #### 🏆 I want to be a mobile developer, creating accessible, intuitive, creative, and functional apps to socity.

 <div align="center">

 </div>

 <div>
   <div style="display: inline_block">